rusili/AC-Android/lessons/android-intents/readme.md

 Extras are just arbitrary data that a calling activity can include with its intent.
 The OS will forward the intent to the recipient activity, which can access the extras and retrieve the data.

+An extra is structured as a key-value pair, and by now we are experts on key-value pairs.

 ``` java
 public Intent putExtra(String name, boolean value);